codalnest/files/lgc.md

 (d) The local development councils may call upon any local official concerned or any official of national agencies or offices in the local government unit to assist in the formulation of their respective development plans and public investment programs.

-SECTION 108.
+Section 108.
 Representation of Non-Governmental Organizations. - Within a period of sixty (60) days from the start of organization of local development councils, the nongovernmental organizations shall choose from among themselves their representatives to said councils.
 The local Sanggunian concerned shall accredit nongovernmental organizations subject to such criteria as may be provided by law.

-SECTION 109.
+Section 109.
 Functions of Local Development Councils. - (a) The provincial, city, and municipal development councils shall exercise the following functions: (1) Formulate long-term, medium-term, and annual socioeconomic development plans and policies;

 (2) Formulate the medium-term and annual public investment programs; (3) Appraise and prioritize socioeconomic development programs and projects; (4) Formulate local investment incentives to promote the inflow and direction of private investment capital;